William Cash (writer): Journalism

 Cash is a journalist and writes for the Daily Telegraph, The Times, New Statesman, The Sunday Times and The Spectator.
 He has also contributed to The New Republic, The Times Literary Supplement, The Observer, San Francisco Chronicle Magazine and Los Angeles Magazine.

 He is the founder of Spear's business and culture magazine whose majority stake was sold to Mike Danson of Progressive Digital Media in 2010.
 Magazine.
 Cash resigned as a director to focus on being editor-in-chief of The Mace, a new cross-party politico and public affairs magazine covering Westminster and Brussels.
 It has been described by The Daily Telegraph as having an ‘influential’ index as a Westminster Who's Who.

 Cash previously published Annabel's Magazine, Annabel's Wine and Cellar Magazine, Aspinalls Magazine, Historic Grand Prix Cars Association Magazine and Sudeley Castle 2006 Magazine.

-As chairman of the Catholic Herald, Cash has written extensively about his pilgrimage walking adventures in Europe and Britain and has collaborated on walks with Dr Guy Hayward, co-founder of The British Pilgrimage Trust.
-These include leading a Catholic Herald pilgrimage along the Via Francigena to Rome to commemorate the canonisation in Rome of Saint John Henry Newman in October 2019; walking the St Cuthbert's Way from Melrose Abbey to Lindisfarne and walking 140 miles along the Pilgrims' Way, from Winchester to Canterbury in the footsteps of Hilaire Belloc in July 2020.
+As chairman of the Catholic Herald, Cash wrote extensively about his pilgrimage walking adventures in Europe and Britain, and collaborated on walks with Dr Guy Hayward, co-founder of the British Pilgrimage Trust.
+These included leading a Catholic Herald pilgrimage along the Via Francigena to Rome to commemorate the canonisation of Saint John Henry Newman in October 2019, walking the St Cuthbert's Way from Melrose Abbey to Lindisfarne, and walking 140 miles along the Pilgrims' Way from Winchester to Canterbury in the footsteps of Hilaire Belloc in July 2020.
+Cash stepped down as a director and editor-in-chief in October 2024.

 Personal life

 Cash is the eldest son of Conservative politician Sir William Cash.
 He was previously married to the Venezuelan writer and philosopher Vanessa Neumann and Ilaria Bulgari.
-His third and present wife, Lady Laura Cathcart, is a society milliner and the daughter of Charles Cathcart, 7th Earl Cathcart.
-The couple have two children, Rex and Cosima.
+His third and present wife, Lady Laura Cathcart, a member of the Dames of Malta, is a society milliner and the daughter of Charles Cathcart, 7th Earl Cathcart.